Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Numerical analysis and discussion

+As for the mixing matrices, we can obtain the absolute values for the entries of the matrices $\mathbf{V}_L^u$, $\mathbf{K}_L$ and ${\boldsymbol{\eta}}^u$.
+The entries of the last matrix are given in terms of $\upsilon_\chi$, $s_\beta$ and the $m^q_{ij}$ matrix elements and their values are obtained following the parametrization used in \cite{Tatur:2008qt}.
+In general $\mathbf{K}_L$ and ${\boldsymbol{\eta}}^u$ are in terms of the entries of $\mathbf{V}_L^u$ and $\mathbf{V}_R^u$, the complex matrices that diagonalize the mass matrices of up quarks.
+These matrices can be assumed to be triangular, then using the experimental data on quark masses and the mixing angles it is possible to obtain values of their entries \cite{Tatur:2006aw}.
+It is also assumed that the only non-negligible mixing is that arising between the third and second fermion families.
+Furthermore, since the $CP$ violation phases are expected to be very small, we take a conservative approach and assume complex phases of the order of $10^{-3}$.

-We present in Table \ref{Parameters} a summary of the numerical values we will use in the numerical evaluation.
+We present in Table \ref{Parameters} a summary of the numerical values we will use in our numerical evaluation.

-\subsubsection{Top quark CMDM}
+\subsection{Top quark CMDM}

-As already mentioned, in the RM331 there are new contributions to the top quark CMDM arising from the heavy gauge bosons as well as the neutral scalar bosons.
-The partial contributions will be referred to by the particle running into de loop of the associated Feynman diagram, with a subscript that denotes the particles to which it couples.
-Thus $Z'_{tc}$ denotes the contribution of the loop with the $Z'$ boson due to the $Z'\bar{t} c$ coupling.
-Since we would like to assess the size of the new physics contributions to $\hat \mu_t(q^2)$, we extract from our estimate the pure SM contributions, which means that for the SM Higgs boson $h_1$ we only include the contributions arising from the corrections to the $h_1\bar{t}t$ coupling, denoted by $\delta{h_1}_{tt}$ and from the FCNC coupling $h_1 \bar{t}c$ as well.
+As already mentioned, in the RM331 there are new contributions to the off-shell top quark CMDM $\mu_t(q^2)$ arising from the heavy gauge bosons $Z'$ and $V^\pm$ as well as the neutral scalar bosons $h_1$ and $h_2$.
+Below we will use the notation $A_{BC}$ for the contribution of particle $A$ due to the $ABC$ coupling.
+Thus, for instance $Z'_{tc}$ will denote the contribution of the loop with the $Z'$ gauge boson due to the $Z't c$ coupling.
+Since we would like to assess the magnitude of the new physics contributions to $\hat \mu_t(q^2)$, we will extract from our calculation the pure SM contributions.
+Thus, apart from the contribution due to the tree-level FCNCs of the SM-like Higgs boson $h_1$, we only consider the contribution arising from the small deviation of the diagonal coupling $h_1tt $ from the SM $htt $ coupling.
+This contribution will be denoted by $\delta{h_1}_{tt}$.